Az-Zour North Independent Water and Power Project, Kuwait

 The Northern Water Plant (NWP) is an A$94m (approximately $100m) water recycling facility constructed in northern Geelong, Victoria, Australia.

 The desalination and power project forms part of the overall IWPP being developed by ENGIE (previously known as GDF Suez) (17.5%), Sumitomo (17.5%), Abdullah Hamad Al-Sager and Brothers (5%), and Kuwaiti Government entities (60%).
-The overall project aims at generating 4,800MW of electricity and approximately 280MIGD of desalinated water, and is being carried out in five phases.
+The overall project aims to generate 4,800MW of electricity and approximately 280MIGD of desalinated water.
+It is being carried out in five phases.

-The engineering, procurement and construction (EPC) contractor for the desalination plant is Veolia subsidiary Sidem, while Hyundai Heavy Industries (HHI) is the EPC contractor for the power plant.
+The engineering, procurement, and construction (EPC) contractor for the desalination plant is Veolia subsidiary Sidem, while Hyundai Heavy Industries (HHI) is the EPC contractor.
 The contractors were awarded $1.4bn worth of contracts for the first phase of the IWPP in December 2013.
-The investment for the desalination plant is estimated at €320m ($434m approximately).
+Investment for the desalination plant is estimated at €320m (approximately $434m).